Anastasio Somoza Debayle: Death

 Brian Latell, a former US National Intelligence Officer for Latin America and Cuba, argues in his book, After Fidel, that the plan to assassinate Somoza was devised in Havana, with direct input from Fidel Castro.
 According to him, the Sandinistas had won power in July 1979 with the assistance of massive, covert Cuban military aid.
 Fidel and his brother Raúl Castro purportedly developed a complex, multinational covert action to provide the Sandinistas with huge quantities of modern armaments.
 Latell claims Cuban intelligence and paramilitary advisors poured into Nicaragua along with the equipment.
 He says the evidence indicated that Somoza's assassination was similar to other such operations in which Cuban intelligence had been involved.
 He says that Somoza was a long-time nemesis of Castro after having provided critical support to the U.S. in preparing for the Bay of Pigs Invasion of Cuba in April 1961.
 Jorge Masetti, a former Argentine guerrilla working with Cuban intelligence services, describes the Somoza assassination and also asserts that Cuba had a direct role in planning it in his memoir, In the Pirate's Den (2002).

 Somoza's funeral attracted numerous wealthy Nicaraguan and Cuban exiles in South Florida, who protested the left-wing governments of Nicaragua, led by the Sandinista National Liberation Front, and Cuba, led by the Communist Party of Cuba.
 But some commentators noted that the exiles in Miami were also relieved at Somoza's death.
 The newly founded Contra army, which consisted of many ex-members of Somoza's National Guard, would have had to give the impression of having no relation to the old Somoza regime, for purposes of public relations and world opinion.

 In 1979, the Brazilian newspaper Gazeta Mercantil estimated that the Somoza family's fortune amounted to between $2 billion and $4 billion with its head, Anastasio Somoza Debayle, owning $1 billion.
 At the time he fled the country, he reportedly personally controlled 22 percent of the agricultural land of Nicaragua.

 In popular culture

 Somoza was the subject of the 1983 film Last Plane Out, in which he was portrayed by actor Lloyd Battista.
 The film chronicles journalist Jack Cox's journey to Nicaragua, when Somoza was battling insurgents.
 The same year, he was depicted in Under Fire, set during the 1979 Nicaraguan Revolution, this time portrayed by actor René Enriquez.
 In Warren Beatty's Rules Don't Apply, Somoza is portrayed by Julio Oscar Mechoso.

 In Graham Greene's novel The Captain and the Enemy, the titular character's final act is a failed attempt at assassinating Somoza by crashing a plane into his bunker, though Somoza himself never appears in the book.

-American comedian Stephen Colbert's mother briefly dated him.
+American comedian Stephen Colbert's mother briefly dated Somoza.
 Colbert still has his pants in his house, as mentioned in the podcast Strike Force Five.